Netatalk/netatalk/doc/manpages/man8/cnid_dbd.8.md

 # Description

-**cnid_dbd** provides an interface for storage and retrieval of catalog node IDs (CNIDs) and related information to the *afpd* daemon.
-CNIDs are a component of Macintosh based file systems with semantics that map not easily onto Unix file systems.
-This makes separate storage in a database necessary. **cnid_dbd** is part of the *CNID backend* framework of *afpd* and implements the *dbd* backend.
+**cnid_dbd** provides an interface for storage and retrieval of catalog node IDs (CNIDs) and related information to the *afpd* daemon when using the *dbd* (Database Daemon) CNID backend.

+CNIDs are a component of Classic Mac OS based file systems with semantics that does not map easily onto Unix file systems.
+This makes separate storage in a database necessary.

 **cnid_dbd** is never started via the command line or system startup scripts but only by the *cnid_metad* daemon.
 There is one instance of